kiranpilania/nodejsdeploy/README.md

-## To run the application, execute the following commands in sequence
+## To run the application, execute the following commands in sequence.

 ```Javascript
 1. yarn install